OpenTermsArchive/contrib-versions/Linkedin/Privacy Policy.md

 You can access or delete your personal data.
 You have many choices about how your data is collected, used and shared.

 We provide many choices about the collection, use and sharing of your data, from deleting or correcting data you include in your profile and controlling the visibility of your posts to advertising opt-outs and communication controls.
-We offer you settings to control and manage the personal data we have about you (for SlideShare, please contact us).
+We offer you settings to control and manage the personal data we have about you.

 For personal data that we have about you, you can: